COASTGUARD WHANGAMATA VOLUNTEER TRAINING and COURSES

 Training: To become Operational, Crew must complete the intensive Coastguard NZ Training curriculum.
 This takes some two years part time study.
 In addition crew are required to complete Boating Education courses including Day Skippers, GPS/Radar, VHF Licence and Inboard/Outboard Engine maintenance and a current Work Place First Aid Certificate.

-Role: The Duty Officer has the role of directing assistance operations.
+Role: The Duty Officer has the role of directing all active operations.
 When the Radio Operator receives a call from a vessel requiring assistance, he/she contacts the Duty Officer.
 The Duty Officer then evaluates the situation and if warranted, tasks the CVR and crew.
 In an emergency situation, the Duty Officer will call on the Police and or the N.Z.Rescue Coordination Center who take over management of the incident.

 SEARCH & RESCUE CONTROLLER